Sardonic777/Bank_Account_Management_System/README.md

 # Bank_Account_Management_System
-The program will have the following functions: Balance, Transactions, Credits, Debts, Exchange currencies, Insurance, Utility payment, Deposit.
-It will have different operations enabling the users to perform.
-In this project, I'm trying to show the working of a banking account system and cover the basic functionality of a Bank Account
+The project has have the following functions: Balance, Transactions, Exchange currencies, Payment, and Deposit.
+It has different operations enabling the users to perform.
+In this project, I tried to show the working of a banking account system and cover the basic functionality of a Bank Account.